LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![AWS Region Table](http://127.0.0.1/assets/lab1-11.png)

 ### 2. Test the Python Environment
 After confirming the AWS CLI is working, we now test the Python environment using `boto3`, the AWS SDK for Python.
-Our goal is to achieve a similar output to the previous test but this time within the Python environment:
+Our goal is to achieve a similar output to the previous test, but this time within the Python environment:
 ```python
 python3
 >>> import boto3